Mirrudula/Mirudula-/README.md

 # Mirudula-
 About Me

 👋 Hi there!
-Iam Mirudula, a UI/UX designer with a passion for creating intuitive and engaging user experiences.
+I am Mirudula, a UI/UX designer with a passion for creating intuitive and engaging user experiences.
 I specialize in designing user-centric interfaces that prioritize usability and accessibility, ensuring that every interaction is seamless and enjoyable.

 Skills: Proficient in Photoshop, Figma, prototyping, creating design systems, design thinking, and Microsoft 365.